Lin2907/ciao-bella-blog/README.md

 #### Liked post Model

-The Liked post model is created for the purpose of adding a like feature to the posts, where User can express their preferences by liking or unliking blog posts.
+The Liked post model has the purpose of adding a like feature to the posts, where User can express their preferences by liking or unliking blog posts.

 ## Agile Development